+AI can act as a quality control mechanism, automatically checking human texts for errors.
 AI can decide when texts can be completed by machines, and which ones should be assigned to humans.
 Analyzing the number of ambiguous or “fuzzy” phrases provides a good snapshot of how easy a text is to translate.

 Human translators can benefit from continuous AI assistance, with translation tools making real-time suggestions.
 They can also provide metrics regarding completed texts which analyze aspects of translation quality.